 What are Priyanka’s credentials?: PM Modi’s interview with Lokmat’s editorial director Rishi Darda

 Prime Minister Narendra Modi during his campaign trail believes that there is no anti-incumbency against his government and BJP will return to power with a thumping majority.
-In his very hectic campaigning he took some time off in Mumbai to speak to Lokmat Media's Editorial Director Rishi Darda and Principal Correspondent Yadu Joshi.
+In his very hectic campaigning he took some time off in Mumbai to speak to Lokmat Media's Editorial Director Rishi Darda.
 Excerpts from his exclusive interview:

 Q: In 2014, there was a 'Modi wave' in the country.
 Some would even call it a Tsunami.
 Is the Modi wave still in operation now?